Rear Differential

 If you want something that is off road capable, then avoid the Jeep too, as it's even worse than the Broncos ever have been.
 Get a Toyota Forerunner.

-Or if you just want a mall crawler, basically a poser off road vehicle... well get the Toyota anyway.
+Or if you just want a mall crawler, basically a poser off road vehicle... well get a Toyota anyway.
+The latest RAV4 is pretty nice.
 Still about the top for reliability, even though they are slipping like every company is.
 Or maybe a Mazda or Honda.

 Mazdas seem to be pretty solid, without a lot of major issues.